 Not really wanting this day to end, we headed back along the walls and settled in the tiny terrace of Le Corps de Garde.
 This creperie has fine seaside views but we came here for a pre-dinner round of cider, another local delight from Brittany.
 With only 2.5% alcohol, you really need to be careful not to chug this down too quickly – or maybe you should.

 The view from this spot is amazing, with the sun beginning to drop right in front of you.
 We wanted to wait for the sunset but the days are starting to get so long and our stomachs made the tough call to get moving.

 For dinner, you have plenty of options in the center of the old town but for the best selection of places to have dinner in Saint-Malo, head over to Rue Jacques Cartier.
 Restaurant after restaurant will lure you in with their seafood & crepe specials.
 They don’t even make the choice of ‘and/or’ hard – why not just have both some seafood and a crepe?
 The best deals are for mussels & fries (moule frites) and a side crepe for only €10.
 Be warned though that the closer you get to the Hotel de Ville, the more touristy the restaurants begin to be.

 The Most Amazing Sunset

-Isabelle was totally right in insisting we make the trip to Saint Malo!
-It was actually a no brainer in retrospect.
-Though the climax was planned for the following day’s visit to Mont Saint Michel, our one day in Saint Malo was super unique.
-While you are only a few hours away from Paris, you really feel the difference in Brittany and Saint Malo is a real gem.
-There were a few things here and there that we missed and if you spend a few days in Brittany, this could be good place to base yourself in.
+Isabelle was totally right in insisting we make the trip to Saint-Malo!
+It was actually a no-brainer in retrospect.
+Though the climax was planned for the following day’s visit to Mont Saint Michel, our one day in Saint-Malo was super unique.
+While you are only a few hours away from Paris, you really feel the difference in Brittany, and Saint-Malo is a real gem.
+There were a few things here and there that we missed and if you spend a few days in Brittany, this could be a good place to base yourself in.
 Overall, in one day, we got a good taste of the area and the great weather certainly made the difference!